 Separate fund financial statements provide reports on the financial condition and results of operations for major individual funds.
-The District's activities are all governmental activities and the District did not have proprietary or fiduciary funds during the year ended June 30, 2015.
+The District's activities are all governmental activities and the District did not have proprietary or fiduciary funds during the years ended June 30, 2016 or 2015.
 There are no non-major funds.